Political Columnists and Writers

 Political columnists write opinion pieces about politics and government for publication in newspapers and magazines.
 Some columnists work for syndicates, which are organizations that sell articles to many media at once.

-Political writers express, edit, promote, and interpret ideas and facts about politics and government in written form for newspapers, magazines, books, Web sites, and radio and television broadcasts.
+Political writers express, edit, promote, and interpret ideas and facts about politics and government in written form for newspapers, magazines, books, blogs, Web sites, and radio and television broadcasts.

 Quick Facts